The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Martin Brest.
 Perf.
 Al Pacino, Chris O’Donnell, Philip Seymour Hoffman, Gabrielle Anwar.
 Universal, 1992.
 Based on the novel by Giovanni Arpino.

-Synopsis: A coming-of-age story about a young prep school boy (O’Donnell) and an alcoholic blind man (Pacino).
-O’Donnell is a student library assistant at the private school.
+Synopsis: A coming-of-age story about a prep school boy (Chris O’Donnell) and an alcoholic blind man (Al Pacino).
+O’Donnell is a student library assistant at the private school and, in an early scene, allows another classmate (Philip Seymour Hoffman) to check out a reserved book before the library closes.

 Role Call: Chris O’Donnell as Charlie Simms—Liberated Librarian (male)